Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 <img src="/images/led.gif" width= 300 height =300>

-In Tera Term, you will see a Linux window boot open, and you can log in via username is *root*, and the password is *root*.
+In your terminal, you will see a Linux window boot open, and once it has finished booting, you can log in via username is *root*, and the password is *root*.

 You can then enter the following commands to execute the Smart Camera Application after you see the following window appear: